f-hipolito/PopulationDynamics/README.md

 it contains all relevant information and points to other relevant files.

-While the primary focus is the propagation of CoViD19, the model is general and easy to apply to any population whose growth is governed by a differential equation relating the rate of change of population to separable function of time and population.
+While the primary focus is the propagation of CoViD19, the model is general and easy to apply to any population whose growth is governed by a first order differential equation relating the rate of change of population to a function of both time (t) and population (n).
+The (initial) scope was restricted to separable functions of t and n, but we are now in the process of relaxing this restriction, by introducing additional generalizations.

 ## Data source: